-You must prove that you are legally resident in Djibouti.
-You can do this by providing one of the following documents:
+You must provide proof of legal residence in the country where you live.
+In Djibouti, you can do this by providing one of the following documents:

 - a valid visa and supporting documents